Variant Docs

 Embedding a viewer for desktop users, or moblie previews before an AR quicklook.

-The Variant SDK supports loading models into Google’s Model Viewer, which supports onscreen display as well as AR features.
+The Variant SDK supports loading models into Google’s , which supports onscreen display as well as AR features.
 Everything you need to use Model Viewer is included with the Variant SDK.

 Adding a Model Viewer to the page